glouppe/info8006-introduction-to-ai/lecture8.md

 .center.width-70[![](figures/lec8/dl-hierarchy.png)]

-- Effectively, training a *deep neural network* amounts to learn the parameters of a hierarchical representation of the data tailored for the target task.
+- Effectively, training a *deep neural network* amounts to learn the parameters of a hierarchical representation of the data, tailored for the target task.
-- The high-level features to extract are not-preprogrammed! *Concepts* are learned by the network itself.
+- The high-level features are not-preprogrammed! *Concepts* are learned by the network itself.

 .footnote[Credits: Yann Lecun (NYU), [Deep Learning, 2017](https://cilvr.nyu.edu/doku.php?id=deeplearning2017:schedule)]